EllyC20/ms3-beauty-buys/README.md

 ![Structure of Database in MongoDB](readme-and-testing-images/db-schema.jpeg)

 The Database is outlined as above.
 The database is named "Beauty Buys".

+Within the database are three collections;

+ 1. "product_category"
+ 2. "reviews"
+ 3. "users"

+ "product_category" holds four documents which are named;

+ 1. "Facial Skincare"
+ 2. "Haircare"
+ 3. "Makeup"
+ 4. "Body Skincare"

-Within the database are three collections, "product_category", "reviews" and "users". "product_category" holds four documents which are named "Facial Skincare", "Haircare", "Makeup" and "Body Skincare".
-These are the options the user has to choose from for "Category" when submitting a new review.
+These four options are what the user chooses from for "Category" when submitting a new review.
 This can be seen in the images below.

 ![Structure of product_category](readme-and-testing-images/form-view-one.png)
 ![Structure of product_category](readme-and-testing-images/form-view-two.png)